twolfson/nightlife/cities/japan_tokyo.md

 - I was the only foreigner

 ## New Planet
-- 1 medium dance floor
+- 1 large room with a medium dance floor
 - Went on a Thursday
   - No cover
   - At 4AM, virtually empty